 Central Air Conditioning

 Central air conditioners are typically the most effective type of air conditioner for cooling entire homes.
-The biggest issue is making sure the system is sized appropriately for your home.
-If a system is too large, it will not perform well and will not adequately dehumidify.
+When installing a new central system, the primary consideration is making sure the system is sized appropriately for your home.
+If a system is too large, it will not perform well and will not adequately dehumidify the interior air.
 If it's too small, it will not cool adequately.
 Proper maintenance of a central air conditioning system is also very important.